BrettWitty/convolution/README.md

 I'll take PRs for the externals of the project, but not anything in `v1`, `v2` or `archives`.
 Feel free to contact me about the project.

+## How to play

+Any of the versions in `archives` can be run with a multimedia TADS 3 interpreter like [QTads](https://realnc.github.io/qtads/).

+You can also play it via Parchment: [(last version)](https://iplayif.com/?story=https%3A%2F%2Fgithub.com%2FBrettWitty%2Fconvolution%2Fraw%2Fmain%2Farchives%2Fconvolution-v1.30-2005-04-04.t3)

+Note that the game is far from finished.
+You might be able to get to the first and second floors, but that's about it.
+There will be bugs.
+It is extremely unlikely that I will fix them.

 ## History

 I began writing Convolution on 18th of January, 2004.
 It began initially as an ADRIFT game, the TADS 2, then in WorldClass (an updated TADS 2 library by Dave Baggett).
 At the end of March 2004 it started as a TADS 3 game.